 On the mobile side, similar options remain, with in-browser and in-app the two dominant methods of accessing leading mobile casinos.

 Downloadable platforms give you a more immersive experience on both desktop and mobile.
 There’s no distractions from playing in your browser, and you don’t necessarily need a great connection speed to enjoy the full quality of the gaming experience.
-In contrast, in-browser gaming is much more convenience, making use of Flash based games for instant play.
+In contrast, in-browser gaming is much more convenience, making use of Flash or HTML5 based games for instant play.
 You simply sign into your account and get started.

 Signing up for an online casino account is pretty easy, somewhere between registering for a social media profile and setting up an online banking account.
 There’s usually a short form to fill-out, which will ask for basic details about you - your name, contact information, date of birth, address, and anything else the casino may need to know.

 Don’t be tempted to obscure your contact details or use any fake information - this is a no go area, and it will come back to haunt you later down the line.
 Casinos will almost always look to verify player accounts before processing any withdrawals, which they are often required to do by law.

 Your passport, driving license or government issued ID are amongst things typically required before you can get your hands on your winnings.
 You’ll be informed by the casino when you need to verify your account, and you should only need to do this once.
 However, policies do vary between different online casinos, and some may require more verification than others.